umarfadhil/ayanaon-app/README.md

 ## What's New in v1.7.0

-- **Fuel vs EV toggle**: Added a dedicated switch so users can focus on `⛽ SPBU/SPBG` or `⚡ SPKLU` locations with a single tap.
+- **Fuel vs EV toggle**: Added a dedicated switch so users can focus on `â›½ SPBU/SPBG` or `âš¡ SPKLU` locations with a single tap.
-- **Location-aware filtering**: Fuel/EV pins only display when location access is granted and the station is within 30 km of the user.
+- **Location-aware filtering**: Fuel/EV pins only display when location access is granted and the station is within 30â€¯km of the user.
 - **Marker clustering**: Integrated Google MarkerClusterer with a zoom threshold so high-density areas stay responsive while still supporting full-text search.
 - **Map polish**: Toggle styling aligned with map controls, fullscreen shortcut removed, and service worker cache bumped to deliver the latest assets reliably.
-- **Quick hide option**: Added a 🚶 button to temporarily hide both fuel and EV stations with one tap.
+- **Quick hide option**: Added a ðŸš¶ button to temporarily hide both fuel and EV stations with one tap.

+---

+## What's New in v1.7.1

+- **Default quick-hide**: The 🚶 button now starts enabled, keeping the map clutter-free until users opt into fuel or EV stations.
+- **Toggle improvements**: Fuel/EV switch stays disabled until stations are available; clicking it automatically reveals stations when possible.
+- **UI separation**: Fuel/EV toggle and walking button have distinct positions with cohesive styling.